 After your visits, here are some points to consider:

-You may also find the Questions to Ask Your School information sheet on the Resources page helpful.
+You may also find the Questions to Ask Schools information sheet on the Resources page helpful.

 Your child’s early intervention or kindergarten program will help with the transition to school.